robertkist/ditherista/README.md

 Run the setup.exe file and follow its instructions.
 Shortcuts for launching the application will be created automatically when running the setup.

+When using the "msvc" version, you may have to install the latest [Microsoft Visual C++ 2015-2022 redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) package.

 macOS Installation
 ------------------